(Very) Brief Review of Stellar Structure and Evolution

 Both processes remove ambient photon and electron degeneracy pressure and further

 collapse occurs, which speeds up the reactions and the increased loss of pressure -->

 Runaway core implosion releases energy that may lead to supernova and formation of neutron

 star or black hole in the center of the star.

-elements created and ISM enriched -- subject of another lecture.
+compared to neutron star-neutron star mergers) and the ISM is enriched -- subject of another lecture.

 Summary of (Major Sequences in CMDs)=(Phases in the Evolution of a Star)